grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 ```

 If we send a record that contains different tags, we automatically
-create a different series, for example if we send this (not we changed
+create a different series (or so it seems), for example if we send
-"unit" to "foo"):
+this (not we changed "unit" to "foo"):
 ```
 {"database" : "foo", "retentionPolicy" : "bar",
  "points" : [